Uphill in reaction-diffusion multi-species interacting particles systems: Introduction

-Through the study of the average occupation we will identify a specific multi-species interacting particle system (see again Theorem \ref{THM_principal}) for which the closure of correlation functions is accompanied by the existence of a dual process.
-This then leads to the proof of the hydrodynamic limit with the standard correlation functions method \cite{presutti}.
-In other words, for this specific model the linear reaction-diffusion structure is obtained not only at the level of the average densities, but also for the empirical mass distribution of each species.
-To our knowledge, this is the first multi-species interacting particle system with reaction {\em and} diffusion for which one can prove the existence of a dual process (see \cite{presutti} for a perturbative treatment of reaction-diffusion in the presence of duality for the diffusive dynamics).
+\item We identify a specific multi-species interacting particle system (see again Theorem \ref{THM_principal}) for which the closure of correlation functions is accompanied by duality (see Section \ref{dualitySection}).
+To our knowledge, this is the first multi-species interacting particle system with reaction {\em and} diffusion for which one can prove the existence of a dual process (see \cite{presutti} for a perturbative treatment of reaction-diffusion in the presence of duality for the sole diffusive dynamics).